“Protective or Controlling? How to Tell the Difference in Your Relationship”

 Jealousy Feels Like a Warning

 Even casual chats with others make them tense or cold.
 So you shrink your world, not to upset them.
 Sometimes, that shrinking is tied to deeper fears.
-If you’ve ever asked yourself, “Why am I scared of intimacy in relationships?”, you’re not alone.
+If you’ve ever asked yourself, “Why am I scared of intimacy in relationships?”

 What To Do If You Recognize Controlling Behavior